curvednebula/curvednebula.com/src/docbaker/README.md

 ApiBake is a cli tool to convert OpenAPI specs into PDF document.
 Supports OpenAPI 3.0.0+.

 The goal is to produce clean (less cluttered) - yet useful API documents:
- - PDF has navigation bookmarks and type links.
+ - PDF has bookmarks and type cross-references for quick navigation.
  - Customizable color schema.
  - Easy to copy and paste schema definitions from PDF into TypeScript code.